-General Assembly passes a nonbinding resolution endorsing the Arab League plan for Syrian president Bashar al-Assad to step down.
+General Assembly passes a nonbinding resolution endorsing the Arab League plan for Assad to step down.
 The vote was 137 in favor and 12 against, with 17 abstentions.

-February 26, 2012 - Syrians vote on a constitutional referendum in polling centers across the country.
-Almost 90% of voters approve the changes to the constitution, which includes the possibility of a multi-party system.
+Syrians vote on a constitutional referendum in polling centers across the country.
+Almost 90% of voters approve the changes to the constitution, which include the possibility of a multi-party system.

-March 13, 2012 - Kofi Annan, the U.N. special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
-He visits Syria over the weekend where he calls for a cease-fire, the release of detainees and allowing unfettered access to relief agencies to deliver much needed aid.
+Kofi Annan, the UN special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
+In a visit to Syria over the weekend, he calls for a ceasefire, the release of detainees and allowing unfettered access to relief agencies to deliver much-needed aid.

 March 15, 2012 - The Gulf Cooperation Council announces that the six member countries will close their Syrian embassies and calls on the international community "to stop what is going on in Syria."

-April 1, 2012 - At a conference in Istanbul, Turkey, the international group Friends of the Syrian People formally recognizes the Syrian National Council as a legitimate representative of the Syrian people.
+April 1, 2012 - At a conference in Istanbul, the international group Friends of the Syrian People formally recognizes the Syrian National Council as a legitimate representative of the Syrian people.

-July 30, 2012 - The Syrian Charge d'Affaires in London, Khaled al-Ayoubi, resigns stating he is "no longer willing to represent a regime that has committed such violent and oppressive acts against its own people."
+July 30, 2012 - The Syrian Charge d'Affaires in London, Khaled al-Ayoubi, resigns, stating he is "no longer willing to represent a regime that has committed such violent and oppressive acts against its own people."

 announces that Annan will not renew his mandate when it expires at the end of August.

 October 3, 2012 - Five people are killed by Syrian shelling in the Turkish border town of Akcakale.
 In response, Turkey fires on Syrian targets and its parliament authorizes a resolution giving the government permission to deploy its soldiers to foreign countries.

-November 11, 2012 - Israel fires warning shots toward Syria after a mortar shell hits an Israeli military post.
+fires warning shots toward Syria after a mortar shell hits an Israeli military post.
 It is the first time Israel has fired on Syria across the Golan Heights since the 1973 Yom Kippur War.